SharitVaishnav/TB-Detection/README.md

 ---

-## 📜 License

-This project is licensed under the MIT License.
-Feel free to use, share, and improve!

----

 ## 📬 Contact

-Feel free to reach out via [GitHub Issues](https://github.com/your-repo/issues) or connect with the authors for collaborations.
+Feel free to reach out via [GitHub Issues](https://github.com/SharitVaishnav/TB-Detection/issues) or connect with the authors for collaborations.